 Amanda Lindhout’s extraordinary experience being held hostage for 460 days by teenage militants in Somalia has given her an inside look at how international terrorist groups are recruiting and radicalizing young men in Africa.
 Lindhout’s chilling discoveries about the structure and motivations of these groups, including the incredible power of the internet to disseminate terrorist propaganda, are a timely resource for anyone seeking to understand the complicated world we live in.
 She shares her belief that poverty and oppression are contributing factors in the phenomenon of child soldiers and presents a powerful message about the important role that education plays in countering youth recruitment.

-This powerful and intimate 3 hour workshop leads participants on a deep exploration into the healing potential of forgiveness.
+This powerful and intimate 3-hour workshop leads participants on a deep exploration into the healing potential of forgiveness.
 Go deeper into the exploration of forgiveness, why it is important and what clear steps you can take toward having more of it in your life.
 Amanda will uncover the costs of not forgiving along with showing the amazing power of compassion in our hearts and in the world.
-Most important perhaps, participants engage in an eclectic mix of multicultural forgiveness practises from which to begin healing.
+Most important perhaps, participants engage in an eclectic mix of multicultural forgiveness practices from which to begin healing.
 Join New York Times bestselling author, speaker, humanitarian, and activist Amanda Lindhout as she contrasts the immeasurable costs of anger and resentment with the transformative powers of forgiveness and compassion to heal hearts and the world.

 Doctor of Laws, honouris causa from the University of Lethbridge